ponicode/OTHER_docs/_docs/vscode_extension/gui_test/unitTests.md

     <img src="/docs/vscode_extension/gui_test/images/running_test_case.png" alt="Test suggestions" width="600"/>
 </p>

 You can also add test cases chosen from the selection of suggestions proposed to you by the Ponicode AI.
-Simply click on the <i class="fas fa-plus" style="color:green"></i>`Plus` button on the right hand side of each test case row.
+Simply click on the <i class="fa fa-plus" style="color:green"></i> `Plus` button on the right hand side of each test case row.

 <p align="center">
     <img src="/docs/vscode_extension/gui_test/images/suggestions_2.png" alt="Adding test suggestions" width="600"/>